-PEOPLE’s Jess Cagle Joins Miss America Pageant Judges Panel with Jordin Sparks & Thomas Rhett
+PEOPLE's Jess Cagle Joins Miss America Competition Judges Panel with Jordin Sparks & Thomas Rhett

 The 2018 Miss America Competition is shaping up to be the most star-studded yet.

-Officials with the popular pageant have announced that singer Jordin Sparks, model Molly Sims, singer Thomas Rhett and PEOPLE Editor-in-Chief Jess Cagle will all join the celebrity judges panel for this year’s pageant.
+Officials with the popular contest have announced that singer Jordin Sparks, model Molly Sims, singer Thomas Rhett and PEOPLE Editor-in-Chief Jess Cagle will all join the celebrity judges panel this year.

 “I am honored to participate as a judge for the Miss America Competition this year,” said Sparks, 27.
 “I understand the pressure that a competition brings and I’m lucky it’s given me the unique perspective on the hard work that the contestants have to put in to get to this point.
 No doubt they are all strong women and I look forward to hearing the platforms they represent.”